 Despite being smaller than other Christmas markets, Leeds Christmas Market is one of the most established German Christmas Markets in the UK, with its twinkling colourful lights and cosy atmosphere making it special.

 The Christmas market is located in Millennium Square next to Leeds City Museum in the heart of the city centre.
-It’s usually open from the 8th of November to the 21st of December, although these dates may vary a little from year to year.
+It’s usually open from the 5th of November to the 17th of December, usually for a 6-week period, although these dates may vary a little from year to year.

 In addition to all of these stalls, Leeds Christmas Market also offers a few attractions for the little ones, including the most popular attraction, the Christmas Carousel ride.
 Also, kids and families can join the Santa’s Breakfast experience that takes place in the Alp Chalet restaurant every Saturday and Sunday throughout December.